nicknav98/ICT-Classifer-App/README.md

 ```

+### TextContentAnalysis.py

+Contains `TextContainer` class and a few other functions for analyzing text strings.
+Most functions are not yet used by anything else.

+#### Classes

 ##### `TextContainer`

 `TextContainer` class is for passing strings by reference and analyzing contents of text, especially for evaluating relevance of referenced text material, by looking for specific words and sentences that contain those words.
 Several of the functions are not meant to be used directly by the end user, but rather are utilities for other functions of the class.

 An instance of `TextContainer` can hold:
 - `__text: str`
-    - normal way of storing text
+    - Normal way of storing text

 OR
 - `__response_object: Response`
-    - an object containing response data from a web page, see `requests` module
+    - An object containing response data from a web page, see `requests` module
-    - probably not needed and can be removed, along with parts of constructor and properties that accomodate it
+    - Probably not needed and can be removed, along with parts of constructor and properties that accomodate it
 NOTE: `TextContainer` can only hold ONE of these: if one is assigned, the other is set to None
     If both are given to constructor, text string is ignored